 Pete Maravich’s LSU Career

 Due to NCAA rules at the time, Pete wasn’t allowed to play varsity competition during his first year in Baton Rouge.
-Instead, he was relegated to the freshmen team.
+Instead, he was relegated to the freshman team.
 His first game was a causal 50-point, 14-rebound, and 11-assist triple-double against Southeastern Louisiana College.
 In 19 games on the freshmen team, Maravich averaged 43.6 points per game.

 The Pistol joined the varsity team the next season and brought his dynamic scoring to the big boys of the SEC.
 As a sophomore, he averaged 43.8 points and grabbed 7.5 rebounds per game over a 26-game season, per Sports Reference.
 Maravich’s play helped the LSU Tigers improve to a 14-12 record after going 3-23 the previous season.